-- This list is not intended to be all-inclusive; some students may not require all accommodations or may require an accommodation not listed. - All plans must be individualized for the particular student depending upon factors such as medical history and documented medical need, developmental level, ability for self-care and self-advocacy and unique school environment. - Plans should incorporate the promotion and teaching of student self-advocacy and self-care that is developmentally appropriate and that evolves as the child matures.
+- This list is not intended to be all-inclusive; some students may not require all accommodations or may require an accommodation not listed. - All plans must be individualized for the particular student depending upon factors such as medical history and documented medical need, developmental level, ability for self-care and self-advocacy and unique school environment. - Plans should incorporate the promotion and teaching of student self-advocacy and self -care that is developmentally appropriate and that evolves as the child matures.
 It is expected that younger students may require additional safeguards to maintain a safe environment that an older student may self-manage.
 Accommodations are implemented in all school settings unless otherwise stated: student's classroom(s), cafeteria, recess, field trip, bus and school sponsored extracurricular activities.

-Possible Accommodation Responsible Person(s) Staff will limit classroom rewards to non-food items Individual Teachers and Principal Staff will ensure that classroom projects that are touched by students do not Individual teachers contain (the food this student is allergic to).
-The teacher will ask this student to retrieve his/her emergency medications Individual teachers from the office prior to off- campus activities.
-The staff will limit food distribution to this student to food provided by the Cafeteria staff, individual parent for all meals, snacks and celebrations. teachers, principal The staff will give this student an alternate "safe snack" provided by the Individual teachers parent if there is any question that classroom snacks potentially have student's allergen in them.
-The staff will strive to verify that foods brought into the classroom don't Individual teachers have (the specified allergens) in the ingredients and only allow those foods to be eaten by any students within the classroom.
-The classroom teacher will encourage this student to ask an adult each time Individual teachers "Is this food safe for me?" prior to eating any food in the classroom.
-School staff working with the student will assist the student to avoid his/her Individual teachers allergens by reading available labels. ( Alternative: Will assist student to check label, will verify with student that label was read, will remind student to read as per developmental level)
+Possible Accommodation Responsible Person(s) Staff will limit classroom rewards to non-food items Individual Teachers and Principal Staff will ensure that classroom projects that are touched by students do not contain (the food this student is allergic to).
+Individual teachers The teacher will ask this student to retrieve his/her emergency medications from the office prior to off-campus activities.
+Individual teachers The staff will limit food distribution to this student to food provided by the parent for all meals, snacks and celebrations.
+Cafeteria staff, individual teachers, principal The staff will give this student an alternate "safe snack" provided by the parent if there is any question that classroom snacks potentially have student's allergen in them.
+Individual teachers The staff will strive to verify that foods brought into the classroom don't have Individual teachers The classroom teacher will encourage this student to ask an adult each time "Is this food safe for me?" prior to eating any food in the classroom.
+Individual teachers School staff working with the student will assist the student to avoid his/her allergens by reading available labels.
+(Alternative: Will assist student to check label, will verify with student that label was read, will remind student to read as per developmental level) Individual teachers

-······································ T-112 The school will post a sign at class doorway to inform staff, students and parents to not bring foods with food allergen into the classroom.
+The school will post a sign at class doorway to inform staff, students and parents to not bring foods with food allergen into the classroom.
 Individual teachers in consult with school nurse The school will send a standard letter to classmate's parents asking them to not send/bring allergen containing foods to be eaten in the classroom.
 Individual teachers in consult with school nurse The school will ask classmates in the primary classroom to wash hands with soap & water on arrival to school and after lunch.
 All teachers of this student will wash hands as above.
 Individual teachers The school will ask the student with food allergy to (Alternative: reminded to, encouraged to or allowed to as per developmental level) wash their hands prior to eating.
 Individual teachers The school will clean the primary classroom including desks, tables and common surfaces after any extracurricular use prior to the next school day.
 Principal, custodial staff The school will ask the student to sit at allergen sensitive cafeteria table that is maintained per established procedures.
 Principal, cafeteria staff, primary classroom teacher for off campus activities